 It's that time again!
 Earlier this morning, the latest M-Series releases from CyanogenMod began rolling out.
 At the time of this post, no official list has been posted of devices that will receive the M3 blessing, but new builds will be rolling out as they are ready.
 This will be the first M release pre-loaded with Koush's Superuser app.

-We're hearing reports of the SIII builds causing some issues (bootlooping, etc.), so if you plan on flashing it, tread carefully.
+Update: We're hearing reports of the SIII builds causing some issues (bootlooping, etc.), so if you plan on flashing it, tread carefully.

 After numerous nightly and monthly builds, CyanogenMod 10 is finally ready for its stable release.
 The custom ROM is already available to download for the Samsung Galaxy S II LTE, LG Optimus Black, and the Samsung Galaxy S III (both Verizon and Sprint models).